 Lively, intelligent, and people-loving, the Australian Shepherd is a delightful breed filled with enthusiasm for life.
 There are growing numbers of … [Read More...]

-Native to Greenland as the name suggests, the Greenland Dog is a working dog originally developed to be a sled dog.
-It closely resembles both the Siberian Husky and the Alaskan Malamute when it comes to its size and height, standing 51 to 68 centimetres and weighing 66 to 70 pounds.
-The Greenland Dog is an intelligent, independent, high-energy dog and likes nothing more than to be put to work.
-As such, it is not best suited to first-time dog owners.
+Native to Greenland, as the name suggests, the Greenland dog is a working dog originally developed to be a sled dog.
+The Greenland dog closely resembles both the Siberian husky and the Alaskan malamute when it comes to his size.
+The Greenland dog was officially recognised by the Kennel Club in 1886.

 Are you sure the Greenland Dog is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz

-Do you think you can manage a headstrong and independent breed like the Greenland Dog?
+Do you think you can manage a headstrong and independent breed like the Greenland dog?
 With our Pet Finder, we can help you find other suitable breeds if you're in doubt.